-‘I did everything I could out there’: Former UW star Ben Burr-Kirven makes strong case for a roster spot with Seahawks
+‘I did everything I could’: Former UW star Ben Burr-Kirven makes strong case for Seahawks roster spot

 He became a regular on special teams during the first three preseason games, and if he does make the 53-man roster he knows that’s where he will have his biggest impact as a rookie.

-But he also showed Thursday night he can certainly provided some depth at either inside linebacker position.
+But he also showed Thursday night he can certainly provide some depth at either inside-linebacker position.

 “I don’t want to go anywhere else.
 I want to stay in Seattle,” he said.
 “Hopefully I’ve shown I can play in this league.”